chuls5/Playwright-template/README.md

 The commands are:

-- "npm --version" : To display the installation version of npm
+- "npm -v" : To display the installation version of npm
 - "git --version" : To display the installation version of git
 - "git remote -v" : To verify where your local git repository is connected / pointing to